wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.markdown

 What does `--porcelain` and `--untracked-files` have to do with this error?
 Absolutely nothing, so why am I being told about them?
-Clearly some error occurred, but it would be much easier if the error message stating that `--cruft` is an unrecognized option were still visible.
-Suspecting that there's probaly some useful information at the top of the output, the user might reasonably run:
+Clearly some error occurred, but it would be much easier if the error message stating that `--colunm` is an unrecognized option were still visible.
+Suspecting that there's probaly some useful information at the top of the output, the user might reasonably use their shell history to rerun the command with a slight modification:

 {% highlight sh %}
-$ git status --cruft banana | head
+$ git status --colunm | head
 {% endhighlight %}

 but that's no good because the usage statement was treated as an error message and written to stderr!
-So now the user has to do:
+Now, in frustration, the user retypes the command instead of re-using it from the shell history and invokes

 {% highlight sh %}
-$ git status --cruft banana 2>&1 | head
+$ git status --column 2>&1 | head
 {% endhighlight %}

+and sees no error!
+Then another re-run from the shell history, again having the edit the command to redirect the error stream, and the error message if finally visible.

 In this case, the tool writer made a half-baked attempt to fix this problem, and when the tool is invoked in the simplest case the error